 Talent performs step

-Talent performs step
+Talent performs step Video editor: This was shot with 4.1.2

 Double click on the file for the unstimulated cells collected on day 3 to display a dot plot with forward scatter on the Y axis and side scatter on the X axis [1-SCREEN].
-Click on “polygon” to circle the lymphocytepopulations based on their morphology [2-SCREEN].
+Click on “polygon” to circle the ‘lymphocyte’ populations based on their morphology [2-SCREEN].

 Talent performs step

-Talent performs step
+Talent performs step Video editor: 4.2.2, 4.3.1, and 4.3.2 are all shot together.

 In the “subpopulation identification” window, name the population “lymphocytes” [1-SCREEN] and click “OK” [2-SCREEN].
 Next, double click on the circled population [3-SCREEN] and in the new window select “Thy1.2” on the Y axis [4-SCREEN] and “CD3” on the X axis [5-SCREEN].